From the palliative care ward to an MD-PhD

 - Grand Rounds: Ketogenic Diets for Alzheimer’s Prevention in ApoE4s

-- A frequent attendee of Metabolic Multiplier’s team meetings, especially Education, Clinical Protocols & Toolkits, and Promoting Metabolic Health.
-He’s one of our go to editors, providing a valuable scientist’s check.
+- Between his Phd and starting medical school, Nick was a frequent attendee of Metabolic Multiplier’s team meetings, especially Education, Clinical Protocols & Toolkits, and Promoting Metabolic Health.
+He was one of our go to editors, providing a valuable scientist’s check.

 - All his articles for Keto Diet App (20 as of 2/2021).